SAUNAK-RAMIYA-SEBASAN/Document-Based-RAG-Chatbot/README.md

 - **Fast inference**: 2-4 second response times
 - **Reliable fallback**: Works with extractive backup system

+  **Alternative considered:** phi2, mistral,... but rejected for hallucinations and also the processing time was a lilttle high

 #### E5-Small-V2 for Embeddings
 **Why chosen:**